 - Boosted energy efficiency and productivity to meet future energy consumption needs and to underpin strong economic growth and lower power bills.

 - Created new energy information and services that suit consumers’ needs and get them the best deal.
-Almost half a million Australians have visited the Government’s Energy Made Easy website in the past two months.
+Almost 500,000 Australians have visited the Government’s Energy Made Easy website in the past two months.

 Making energy more reliable